 Accusations of sexual assault can have serious consequences, impacting not only your personal life but also your professional and social standing.
 The mere accusation can lead to severe repercussions, including criminal charges, loss of employment opportunities, and damage to your reputation.
+As a form of violent crime, sexual assault carries significant legal penalties if convicted, making it crucial to understand your rights and legal options.

 Rape (ORC § 2907.02): Ohio defines rape as engaging in sexual conduct with another individual without their consent, typically through force, threat of force, or when the person is unable to consent due to impairment or being underage.
 Examples include, but are not limited to, situations where the aggressor uses physical force or intimidation to compel submission.